Pelagicore/qface/docs/grammar.rst

         signal error(Error error);
     }

+.. note:: When you nest structs, ensure the used struct comes before the using structs and there are no circular dependencies.
+The order struct appear is the same order they are passed to the code generator.

 Enum/Flag
 =========

 An enum and flag is an enumeration type.
-The value of each member is automatically assigned if missing.
+The value of each member is automatically assigned if missing and starts with 0.

 .. code-block:: js

     enum State {
-        Null,
+        Null,       // implicit 0
-        Loading,
+        Loading,    // will be one
-        Ready,
+        Ready,      // will be two
-        Error
+        Error       // will be three
     }

 The value assignment for the enum type is sequential beginning from 0.
 To specify the exact value you can assign a value to the member.
+The value can also be written in hex form (e.f.
+0xN).

 .. code-block:: js

     enum State {
         Null = 0,
-        Loading = 1,
+        Loading = 0x1,
         Ready = 2,
         Error = 3
     }